Tokenization Strategy

 Impact Summary

-Formalized capital discipline before infrastructure deployment
+Formalized capital discipline before pilot infrastructure deployment

-Embedded AI monitoring without weakening accountability
+Embedded AI monitoring as oversight instrumentation without weakening human accountability

-Success Metrics
+Modeled Success Metrics & Outcome Signals

 - Reduced modeled reconciliation workload across servicing workflows